alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 the aggregation pipeline to explain what it does, there will still be a high cognitive load when going through the aggregation pipeline.
-One reason for this is that any PHP editor will not know that this is an aggregation pipeline, and thus can't provide any better syntax highlighting other than "this is a string in an array".
+One reason for this is that any PHP editor will not know that this is an aggregation pipeline, and thus can't provide much help beyond syntax highlighting (e.g. "this is a string in an array").
 Couple that with a few levels of nesting, and you've got yourself this magical kind of code that you can write, but not read.
 We can of course refactor this code, but before we get into that, we want to move away from these array structures.

 ## Introducing the Aggregation Pipeline Builder

-Previously released as a standalone package, version 1.21 of the MongoDB Driver for PHP now comes with a fully grown aggregation pipeline builder.
-Instead of writing complex arrays, you now get factory methods to generate pipeline stages and operators.
+Previously released as a standalone package, version 1.21 of the MongoDB PHP driver now includes a comprehensive aggregation pipeline builder.
+Instead of writing complex arrays, you can use factory methods to generate pipeline stages and operators.
 Here is that same pipeline as we had before, this time written with the aggregation pipeline builder: